Knowit-Experience-MarTech/ga4-documentation-administration-solution/BigQuery/README.md

 2. ga4_documentation_events_and_images
 3. ga4_documentation_parameters_and_documentation_status

-These tables (in addition to the ga4_documentation_annotations table) are your BigQuery tables that you will use in Looker Studio (or another solution).
+These tables (in addition to the ga4_documentation_annotations table) are your BigQuery tables that you will use in Looker Studio.

 # Overview over tables created in BigQuery
 The following BigQuery tables will be used in **Looker Studio**: